KostaD02/easy-pass/README.md

 ## How to contribute

-Currently server side code is working perfectly but about client side can't say same.
-I will add new features when I have time, but you don't have to wait - add them yourself!
-Fork it and submit pull requests.
+Currently, the server-side code is working perfectly, but I can't say the same for the client side.
+I will add new features when I have time, but you don't have to wait feel free to add them yourself!
+Fork the project and submit pull requests.

 ## To Do

-Here is few idea which will be implemented in future, you could open issue for that as well.
+Here are a few ideas that will be implemented in the future.
+You can also open an issue for any of these ideas.

 - Update client side design.
 - Seperate client side from server side: